ropensci/openalexR/README.md

 is associated to the [OpenAlex-id](https://docs.openalex.org/about-the-data#the-openalex-id) **W2755950973**.
-If you know your paper’s OpenAlex ID, all you need to do is passing `identifier = <openalex id>` as an argument in `oa_fetch()`:
+If you know your paper's OpenAlex ID, all you need to do is passing `identifier = <openalex id>` as an argument in `oa_fetch()`: